-1. Using students for preparation or dissemination of campaign materials;

-2. Distributing political materials;

-3. Distributing or otherwise seeking signatures on petitions of any kind;

-4. Posting political materials; and

-5. Discussing political matters with students, in or out of the classroom, in other than circumstances appropriate to the employee's responsibilities to the students and where a legitimate pedagogical reason exists.
+- 6. Using students for preparation or dissemination of campaign materials; - 7.
+Distributing political materials; - 8.
+Distributing or otherwise seeking signatures on petitions of any kind; - 9.
+Posting political materials; and - 10.
+Discussing political matters with students, in or out of the classroom, in other than circumstances appropriate to the employee's responsibilities to the students and where a legitimate pedagogical reason exists. - Note: This policy is similar to Policy 3.23.
+If you change this policy, review 3.23 at the same time to ensure applicable consistency between the two.